nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

 If a Conda environment on the host machine is preferred over Docker, it is relatively easy to install the necessary dependencies (In reality, the Docker workflow creates a Conda environment inside the container).

-Note: These instructions assume the user is using `mamba` instead of `conda` since its improved solver speed is very helpful when working with a large number of dependencies.
-If you are not familiar with `mamba` you can install it with `conda install -n base -c conda-forge mamba` (Make sure to only install into the base environment). `mamba` is a drop in replacement for `conda` and all Conda commands are compatible between the two.

 #### Prerequisites

 - Volta architecture GPU or better
 - [CUDA 12.1](https://developer.nvidia.com/cuda-12-1-0-download-archive)
-- `conda` and `mamba`
+- `conda`
-  - If `conda` and `mamba` are not installed, we recommend using the MiniForge install guide which is located [here](https://github.com/conda-forge/miniforge).
-This will install both `conda` and `mamba` and set the channel default to use `conda-forge`.
+  - If `conda` is not installed, we recommend using the [MiniForge install guide](https://github.com/conda-forge/miniforge).
+This will install `conda` and set the channel default to use `conda-forge`.

 1. Set up environment variables and clone the repo:
    ```bash